 Adult day care can allow informal caregivers to continue to work during the day, and respite care can relieve caregivers of their caregiving duties and give them time to rest or run errands.
 In addition, caregiver training and caregiver support groups are available through PACE.

 Depending on a PACE recipient’s situation, there may be a cost associated with the program.
-For persons with dementia who are eligible for Medicaid, there are no fees associated with receiving long-term care services and supports.
-On the other hand, if a PACE recipient has Medicare, but not Medicaid, they must pay a monthly fee for long-term care benefits, as well as a monthly premium for prescription drugs (Medicare Part D).
-Persons who have neither Medicaid nor Medicare have the option to enroll in PACE and pay out of pocket to be enrolled in the program.
+For people with dementia who are eligible for Medicaid, there are no costs with receiving long-term care services and support.
+On the other hand, if a PACE recipient has Medicare, but not Medicaid, they must pay a monthly fee for long-term care benefits, as well as a monthly premium for prescription drugs, like Medicare Part D. People without Medicaid or Medicare have the option to enroll in PACE and pay out of pocket to be enrolled in the program.

-In order to apply for PACE/LIFE, there must be a program in one’s geographic region within the state in which one resides.
-To find out if there is a PACE program in your area, click here.
-If there is a PACE program, contact the program to begin the application process.
+In order to apply for PACE/LIFE, there must be a program in the state you live in and in your area.
+To find out if there is a local PACE program, click here.
+If there is a PACE program, contact the program directly to begin the application process.

 Medicaid and Medicare recipients do not have to enroll in PACE, and those that do, can disenroll at any time and return to receiving traditional Medicaid and Medicare.